pcca-matrix/PCCA-Layout/README.md

 ### Bezels

-Bezels need to be placed in images/bezel of 'pcca' layout folder, named as the system name you want the bezel for.
+Bezels need to be placed in images/bezel of 'pcca' layout folder, named as the system you want the bezel for.

 ### Backgrounds